masfworld/data-engineering-test/README.md

 | 2  | Veggie Shop co  |

-But if we pay attention to Challenge 5, there is hint indicating the following:
+But if **we pay attention to Challenge 5**, there is hint indicating the following:
 *Hint: Consider the possibility of duplicate companies stored under multiple IDs in the database.
 Take this into account while devising a solution to this exercise.*

 That means that we can have the following scenario: